 How to Create Apps for New Student Orientations

-Orientation is a critical campus event – make the message count with a mobile app
+Orientation is a critical campus event – make your message count with a mobile app

-Students are asking to be communicated with in a very specific way, and it’s up to us as administrators to listen.
-More than 84% of freshman are going to be arriving with a smartphone in hand, and New Student Orientation leaders across the country have found that a dedicated Orientation app is making it easier to deliver the wealth of information that needs to be communicated in those few short days.
+Students are asking to be communicated with in a very specific way, and it’s up to administrators to listen.
+More than 97% of freshman are going to be arriving on campus with a smartphone in hand, and New Student Orientation leaders across the country have found that a dedicated Orientation app is making it easier to deliver the wealth of information that needs to be communicated in those few short days.
+Not only can you keep students informed with a mobile app, but you can use the app to keep them engaged throughout the week and increase attendance at your non-mandatory sessions.
+And the plus side of an app?
+You spend less money on printing while communicating with your students in real time – what’s not to love?

 Let’s take a look at some steps that you can take to create the best Orientation app possible.
-We’ll answer the two biggest questions.
 First, what goes inside an Orientation App?
-Second, how do you get students to use it once it’s been made?
+And second, how do you get students to use it once it’s been made?

 Orientation App Content

-- The Schedule: Everyone wants to know where they’ll need to be when during Orientation.
+- The Schedule: Everyone wants to know where they’ll need to be (and when) during Orientation.
 The schedule is the core of your app.
-Within the master schedule, create a separate track for each of the populations your Orientation serves – new undergrad students, parents, transfer students, and grad students.
+Within the master schedule, create a separate track for each of the populations your Orientation serves – i.e. new undergrad students, parents, transfer students, and grad students.
+By segmenting your audience and creating an easy-to-understand schedule, your incoming students will be able to navigate their way throughout the week successfully.

-- FAQs: Naturally your incoming students are going to have a lot of questions and this is your chance to anticipate and answer them immediately.
+- FAQs: Naturally, your incoming students are going to have a lot of questions and this is your chance to anticipate and answer them immediately.
 A great FAQ section can reduce your office’s call volume in the weeks leading up to Orientation.
 Wondering what to include?
-Ask last year’s student Orientation Leaders – they’ve heard every question.
+Ask last year’s student Orientation Leaders – they’ve heard every question and are a valuable resource!
+Worried you won’t be able to cover everything?
+Give students the opportunity to submit in questions as well – and what’s great about this is that you can use this information for next year’s app!
+A win-win situation for everyone.

 - Your Website: Most Orientation pages aren’t exactly easy to find on a behemoth college website.
 Link to it directly within your app, and you’ll see your website’s engagement go up.

-That information alone would make your app a worthy resource.
-But most of it could be included in the paper booklet you used to hand out to each incoming student.
+The information above alone would make your app a worthy resource… and yes, we hear you.
+Most of it could be included in the paper booklet you used to hand out to each incoming student, but you’re still going to incur printing expenses and you won’t be able to engage with your students in the same way a mobile app would be able to.
 To take your app to the next level, take advantage of an app’s inherently interactive features as well.

 - Interact: If you really want to turn your app into a destination, enable the activity feed.
 Students and parents will be served the most relevant schedule items instantly, be encouraged to share photos, and can even participate in public discussions right on the home screen of the app.
 An activity feed instantly turns any app into a living, breathing conversation.

 - Inbox: Enable your app’s ability to directly message each individual user.
-An message inbox is a great place to encourage engagement with certain parts of the app, or make last-minute updates.
+A message inbox is a great place to encourage engagement with certain parts of the app, or make last-minute updates.

 - Surveys: Want feedback on the app?
 Want to give students the ability to influence your program’s content?
 Stick a survey inside and start collecting real-time data!